zexTira/UnityHockeyBouncing/README.md

 *Create a new project (Using 2D template) with corresponding unity version, then delete all assets and import all from the unitypackage.
+The demo video can be found here: https://youtu.be/HXJwnfygHEc